Congratulations David Mendez – He won 1st place in the 2016/2017 Halibut Derby!

 Thanks to our sponsors

-The 25 anglers on the derby leaderboard were out today on the Clemente fishing for the remaining $500 in prize money for biggest halibut caught today.
+The 25 anglers on the derby leaderboard were out on the Clemente fishing for the remaining $500 in prize money for biggest halibut caught last derby.
 Winning fish in the derby fish-off was 11lbs and was caught by angler Fred Erdman (pictured above right).

 These are special extended halibut drift trips that will specifically drift for halibut.
 Fridays and/or Sundays 7:00am – 4:00pm.
 Limited load to 25 passengers.
 Cost is $69 per person, $5 entry included in price.
-Final Drift is Sunday, April 2nd 2017.
+First Drift is Sunday, November 5th 2017.

 Cost to enter is $5 and will be taken at time of check-in.
 Entry must be paid for before boat departs.
 An entry is only valid for the day it is purchased.
 To enter on a different day, an addition entry ticket must be purchased.